Siege of Phasis: Siege

 The nearby Persian forces in turn thought that the Dailamites were retreating in haste, panicked and started fleeing "ignominiously in all directions".
 The Dailamites were left unsupported and "rushed to join them in flight".
 Agathias regards them as the cause and victims of a "double misunderstanding".
 Angilas and Theodore thus succeeded in causing a general flight of the Sassanid forces.
 The rest of the Byzantine troops sallied forth from behind the walls and started pursuing the fleeing enemies.
 The entire left wing of the Sassanid army fell apart, although the right wing remained unbroken and continued to fight.

 The right wing included the war elephants of the Sasanian force.
 They might have stopped the Byzantine advance, but one of the elephants panicked and turned against the Persian ranks.
 The horses of the Sasanian cavalry were terrified of the attacking elephant, panicked in turn and bolted.
 In the confusion, the Sasanian forces scattered.
 Nachoragan gave the command to retreat, but by that time most of his forces had either already fled the battlefield or were in the process of doing so.

 By the time night fell, the Persians had reportedly lost at least ten thousand fighting men (mostly the paygan forces) and most of their siege equipment.
 The Byzantine casualties "did not number more than two hundred".
 The Byzantines set the siege equipment on fire.
 The servants and porters of the Sassanid army reportedly mistook the smoke for a sign that the city had fallen, and started rushing towards the Byzantine lines.
 Nearly two thousand of them were killed that night, others captured.

 Aftermath

 Nachoragan was already running out of supplies and winter was approaching.
 He broke off the siege and retreated the following day.
 His troops headed towards Kotais and Mochereisis.
 Sasanian reinforcements arrived too late to make a difference and also retreated.
 The Byzantine forces were left in undisputed control of the western districts of Lazica.
-Nachoragan eventually crossed into Caucasian Iberia to winter.
-News of the disaster however reached the Persian shah, Khosrau I (r.
-531–579), who was enraged with his general.
-Agathias reports that Nachoragan was flayed alive by orders of Khosrau.
-"His skin, torn off in one piece from head to foot, so as to retain the shape of the body, was sewn up and inflated like a bladder".
-Khosrau reportedly kept it on display as a warning against "anyone who fled before the enemies" of the King of Kings.
+Nachoragan eventually crossed into Caucasian Iberia to winter, leaving the command of the Sasanians in Lazica to his subordinate Vaphrizes.
+According to Agathias, the frustrated Sasanian king Khosrau I (r.
+531–579) flayed the commander alive and kept his skin on display as a warning to deter any Persian from fleeing before the enemy.
+An armistice was signed in the following year, with further negotiations for a more permanent peace taking place soon after.